mebusy/notes/dev_notes/AI_CS188_MDP.md

     - 80% of the time, the action North takes the agent North ( if there is no wall there)
     - 10% of the time, North takes the agent West; 10% East
     - If there is a wall in the direction the agent would have been taken, the agent stays put
+    - similar rules for the other 3 directions
  - The agent receives rewards each time step
     - Small “living” reward each step (can be negative)
         - this is sometimes called a living reward or a living penalty based on whether it's positive or negative.